vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 each Sravapa-nakṣatra for a year; this confers a son as Parāśara, son of Sakti and grandson of Vasiṣtha, got; KKV 409 (from Brah.), HV II.
 649-50 (same verses from

-Adityapurāṇa).
+Ādityapurāṇa).
 Purascaraṇa-saptami-on M. śu.
 7, when there is Sunday and

 the Sun is in Makara (Capricorn); worship of Sun's image with red flowers, arghya and gandha &c.; drinking of pañcagavya; for one year; in each month, flowers, dhūpa and naivedya different; he becomes free from the effects of all sins; HV I. 805-810 (from Skanda, Nāgarakhaṇḍa).
 Purascaraña contains five elements, viz. japa, worship and homa, tarpana (satiating with water), abhiseka (sprinkling